House at center of Chris Beard arrest affidavit listed for $4.95M

 Beard's attorney, Perry Minton, said, "Coach Beard is 100% innocent of these charges.
 He should have never been arrested.
 The complainant wants him released immediately and all charges dismissed.
 It is truly inconceivable."

-Beard remains indefinitely suspended without pay from the University of Texas.
+The University of Texas at Austin announced on Jan.
+5 that it had fired Beard as head coach of the men’s basketball team.
 Rodney Terry, former assistant coach, is serving as acting head coach.

 If you or someone you know is experiencing domestic violence and needs help, you can find local resources through the National Domestic Violence Hotline.
 For 24/7 assistance, call 800-799-7233 or text “START” to 88788.